EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_map/90_how-to-allow-users-to-pay-kv-map.md

 ## Procedure

-Complete the following steps to allow the payer for the resources needed to store the `person` object in the `my_map` object, to be the person account which is stored.
+Complete the following steps to create an action which requires the `person`'s account, which is stored in the map, to pay for the resources needed to store the `person` object in the `my_map` object.

 1. Create a new action in your contract, named `upsert`, which takes as input parameters the person `id`, an `account_name`, a `first_name` and a `last_name`.
 2. Create an instance of the `person` class, named `person_upsert`, based on the input parameters: `account_name`, `first_name` and `last_name`.
 3. Use the `[]` operator defined for the `kv::map` type.
 Pass as the input parameter for the `[]` operator an `std::pair<int, person>` instance with its first parameter the unique `id` and the second parameter the account which is paying for the resources `account_name`.

-Refer to the following possible implementation to insert a new `person` object, and then update it, in the `kv map`:
+Refer to the following reference implementation to insert a new `person` object, and then update it, in the `kv map`:

 `smartcontract.hpp file`